Culmination Of 18 Months Of Van Life In Mexico

 - A small amount of initial data (~200MB)

-When recharging your SIM card, you can either recharge with a "paquete" - package deal (phone, messaging, & data) or only Internet data ("solo datos").
+Sim Card Tip: When recharging your SIM card, you can either recharge with a “paquete” – package deal (phone, messaging, & data) or only Internet data (“solo datos”).
 We recommend only going with an Internet plan so you get more data for your Pesos.

-"But My Cell Provider Offers Free Roaming To Mexico"
+โBut My Cell Provider Offers Free Roaming to Mexicoโ

-Our USA cell service provider is T-Mobile and with a monthly plan, you can roam in Canada AND Mexico on your current US plan.
+Our USA cell service provider is T-Mobile, and with a monthly plan, you can roam in Canada AND Mexico on your current US plan.
 We could get the same 5GB of high-speed data per month.
 After your 5GB is spent, you get downgraded to 128Kbps until your plan renews.

-"What About An International Roaming Plan?"
+โWhat About an International Roaming Plan?โ

 - $5 – 512MB (24 hours)